Taboga Island: Tourism

 Tourism is the major economic activity on the island, although fishing and agriculture are also practiced.
-The island has become a popular touristic attraction due to its beautiful natural areas and its proximity to Panama City.
+The island has become a popular touristic attraction due to its natural areas and its proximity to Panama City.
 Daily ferries link the city to the island, most of them departing from the Amador Causeway.

 Apart from beaches, the island has trails for hiking to its highest points, including Cerro Vigía and Cerro de la Cruz.
 The latter is a hill located south of the town, topped with a huge cross.
-Many activities are available such as boat tours for fishing, whale watching, snorkeling, mountain tours and sightseeing, as well as walking and nature tours.
+Many activities are available such as boat tours for fishing, whale-watching, snorkeling, mountain tours and sightseeing, as well as walking and nature tours.

-The Cementerio do Taboga (Cemetery of Taboga), the oldest cemetery on the island, hasdecorative headstones and graves.
+The Cementerio do Taboga (Cemetery of Taboga), the oldest cemetery on the island, has decorative headstones and graves.